ankschoubey/old-blog/_pages/philosophy/core-values/truth/peace.md

 Pet a cat when you encounter one on the street.

-Be grateful inspite your suffering.
+Be grateful in spite of your suffering.

 # gratitude 5 minute journal.